Best Pecan Pie Recipe

 Why You’ll Love This Recipe

-• Flavor and Texture.
-Nutty pecans in a rich, buttery, caramel-like pie filling sit inside a perfect, flaky homemade pie crust.
-Yum!
+- Rich Flavor and Nutty Texture: Nutty pecans in a rich, buttery, caramel-like filling are nestled in a flaky homemade pie crust.

 How to Make Pecan Pie

-Pour filling into pie crust.
-After stirring the pecans into the pie filling mixture, pour the filling into the unbaked pie crust.
+- Pour the filling into the unbaked pie crust.
 (Again, I highly recommend my homemade pie crust.)

 How to Tell if Pecan Pie is Done

-2. Slightly Springy in Center – If you touch the center of the pie, it should slightly spring back to the touch.
-The more you make it, the more you’ll have an eye for when it is just right to remove from the oven and will know it’s not overbaked or underbaked.
+- Slightly Springy in Center: If you touch the center of the pie, it should spring back slightly.
+The more you make it, the more you’ll have an eye for when it is just right to remove from the oven, and you’ll know it’s not overbaked or underbaked.

-Note: It will become firmer once removed from the oven and cools.
+Note: It will become firmer once removed from the oven and cooled.
 This is why you should wait until the pie is completely cooled before slicing it to serve.

 Storage Tips

-To store.
-Prepare the pecan pie and allow it to cool completely.
-Store it covered in the refrigerator for 3 to 4 days. *See notes about refrigeration.
+- Store: Prepare the pie, cool completely.
+Store it in the refrigerator, covered, for 3 to 4 days. *See notes about refrigeration.

-To freeze.
-Prepare the pecan pie and allow it to cool completely.
-Wrap the pie plate entirely in foil, wrapping it around the top and bottom of the pie.
-Then, place the wrapped pie into a freezer-safe zip-top bag and store it in the freezer for up to 3 months.
+- Freeze: Prepare the pie, cool completely.
+Wrap the pie plate entirely in foil, including the top and bottom.
+Place the wrapped pie into a freezer-safe zip-top bag and store it in the freezer for up to 3 months.
+Thaw in fridge overnight.
+Serve cold or reheat.

 Frequently Asked Questions

-No, there is no need, and I recommend that you do not toast the pecans!
-That is what makes this recipe such an easy pie recipe!
-As the pie bakes, the pecans rise through the filling and form a crispy, glistening, nutty topping for the pie.
+No. I recommend that you do not toast the pecans before baking.
+As the pie bakes, the pecans rise through the filling, forming a crispy, glistening, nutty topping.
 I’ve found that the pecans taste overcooked if toasted before making the pie.

-You may place a loosely tented piece of foil over the top for the last few minutes of baking to prevent the edges of the crust from becoming too brown.
+You may loosely tent a piece of foil over the top for the last few minutes of baking to prevent the edges of the crust from becoming too brown.

-Yes – I use maple syrup in this pecan pie recipe.
-It’s a natural option and gives the pie a maple flavor that is rich and delicious.
-Light corn syrup (sometimes referred to by a brand name of Karo syrup) has a more neutral flavor and is what my grandmother used.
+Yes.
+I use maple syrup in this pecan pie recipe for its rich, natural, and delicious maple flavor.
+Light corn syrup (sometimes called Karo syrup) has a more neutral flavor and is what my grandmother used.

 If using maple syrup, the amount is given in the recipe card, but you use the same amount of it as you’d use of corn syrup.